lyndon160/vsftpd-backdoor/README.md

 This backdoor which was maliciously added to the archive was introduced into the vsftpd-2.3.4 2011 but has since been removed, thus the reason for this repository.

+The diff used in this repo was taken from http://pastebin.com/AetT9sS5

 ## Changes
 Changes to:
 * vsftpd.conf to allow remote user login.